Phil Harris, Owner and formulator, LifeBuild Health Formula's

 “OLEs (olive leaf extracts)….. are able to in vitro modify healthy human immune response by increasing IFN-γ production which seems to be associated to the higher absolute numbers of CD8+ and NK cells and this may suggest a reinforcement of the anti-tumor activity.
 Furthermore, increased levels of NO may indicate the potential cardioprotective effects exerted by OLEs in virtue of their vasodilation dependent activity.
 Finally, OLEs are able to maintain the equilibrium between T regulatory cells and Th17 cells as evidenced by unmodified levels of interleukin (IL)-IL-10 and IL-17, respectively.”4

-Cat’s Claw, a well known herb from the Amazon rainforests has a strong traditional reputation as an antiviral and anti-inflammatory, as well as for digestion, even showing that it supports DNA repair.
-The research supports its traditional uses.
+Cat’s Claw is a well known herb from the Amazon rainforest that has a strong traditional reputation as an antiviral and anti-inflammatory as well as for digestion, even showing that it supports DNA repair.
+The research does support its traditional uses.